Community for New Direction also gives skills in preparing our youth to be future leaders today.

 CND is proud to partner with the Columbus Department of Recreation and Parks to provide this violence intervention program for youth and young adults ages 14-24.
 Program staff spend time in gang controlled areas, building relationships and engaging in outreach with active gang members with the goal of reducing violence and seeking out those that want to do something different with their lives.
 For those that want to make a change, staff members conduct assessments and link youth with appropriate services.
 Two case managers and four intervention specialists staff this program.
 Success is measured by how many youth are linked with employment and education.

 CND opens a pathway to hope and healing for the families we serve that are facing problems that get in the way of our students’ success.
-CND helps meet the needs of families facing emergencies, works with other community groups to provide parenting education programs, and provides outpatient treatment programs for children and adults.
+CND helps meet the needs of families facing emergencies, works with other community groups to provide parenting education programs, and provides outpatient treatment programs for adults.

 Parenting Program Service Coordination